Jeb Jungwirth, Ph.D., M.A.

 Educational/Academic background:

 Dr. Jungwirth received his Doctorate in Clinical Psychology from Duquesne University (2013) and his Master of Arts in Clinical Psychology from Duquesne University (2007).
 He obtained his Bachelor of Arts with Honors in Philosophy from the University of Wisconsin, Milwaukee (2002).
-He holds full professional board licensure in Pennsylvania (since 2014), and is nationally PsyPact certified (2022 onward) to provide psychological services via telemedicine in 42 States.
+He holds full professional board licensure as a psychologist in Pennsylvania (since 2014), and is nationally certified through PsyPact (2022 onward) to provide psychological services via telemedicine in 42 States.

 Clinical experience:

-Dr. Jungwirth has been working in the mental health field for over 20 years, beginning in 2001 as a crisis counselor for youth in urban neighborhoods in Milwaukee.
-Since then, he has served various roles, including: treatment coordinator for high need families in Milwaukee (2003-2006); psychotherapist and outpatient clinician at Duquesne University Psychology Clinic, as a doctoral candidate-in-training (2006-2010); individual and group psychotherapist at Pittsburgh Mercy Health System in community mental health (2010-2014); psychotherapist in private practice at Village Center for Holistic Therapy (2013-2014).
+Dr. Jungwirth has been working in the mental health field for over 20 years, beginning in 2001 as a crisis counselor for youth in urban Milwaukee communities.
+Since then, he has served various roles, including: treatment coordinator for high-need families in Milwaukee (2003-2006); psychotherapist and outpatient clinician at Duquesne University Psychology Clinic, as a doctoral candidate-in-training (2006-2010); individual and group psychotherapist at Pittsburgh Mercy Health System (2010-2014); psychotherapist in private practice at Village Center for Holistic Therapy (2013-2014).

 Dr. Jungwirth has taught courses in developmental, personality, and social psychology at Duquesne University and the Community College of Allegheny County.
 He has training and experience in neuropsychological assessment, substance abuse treatment, ecopsychology, and Eastern philosophy-based meditation.